 Conway explains that the American Revolution had both long-term and short-term causes.¹

 1. Stephen Conway, A Short History of the American Revolutionary War (London: I.B.
 Tauris, 2013), chap.
 1, EBSCOhost.

 Corresponding Bibliography entry (don't forget to indent the second and subsequent lines):

 Conway, Stephen.
 A Short History of the American Revolutionary War.
 London: I.B.Tauris, 2013.
 EBSCOhost.

-When using the author/date method, in-text citations should include the contributors' last names, the year of publication, and the page or section number (if available).
+When using the author/date method, in-text citations should include the contributors' last names, the year of publication, and the page or section number (if available) (see the A-D Citation Quick Guide).
 For example: